enjikaka/webact/README.md

 ### Example with external HTML and CSS

+Having HTML, CSS and JS in separate files if kind to both you and all the tools you use!
+Vue-style, and also the style I used Backbone with back in the days (read 2015).

-The following will load the HTML file in ShadoWDOM with the CSS and create a `<my-app>` component.
+The following will load the HTML file in ShadowDOM with the CSS and create a `<my-app>` component.

 ```
 /components